 Ensuring the vitality of the U.S. high-tech sector requires engaging and inclusive STEM programs that inspire the next generation of innovators and inventors.
 EDC is continuing a long legacy of support for these critical initiatives through its leadership of the STEM Learning and Research (STELAR) Center.

-EDC’s STELAR staff support grantees of the National Science Foundation’s Innovative Technology Experiences for Students and Teachers (ITEST) program in meeting their goals to create authentic, engaging STEM experiences that help K–12 students develop the skills and knowledge they will need for the future.
+EDC’s STELAR team supports grantees of the National Science Foundation’s Innovative Technology Experiences for Students and Teachers (ITEST) program in meeting their goals to create authentic, engaging STEM experiences that help K–12 students develop the skills and knowledge they will need for the future.

 Through STELAR, EDC offers the following technical assistance to facilitate projects’ success:

-- Synthesize and disseminate promising practices and project findings to inform and influence a national community of other stakeholders
+- Synthesize and disseminate promising practices and project findings to a national community of stakeholders that includes STEM education professionals, business and industry leaders, policy makers, and the STEM and ICT education research community.